spncrptrsn/spncrptrsn.github.io/talentpack_design.md

  * Players can choose a maximum of three custom talents, limited by the number of non-gear 'armor' slots I had to work with.

 ![Image](https://i.imgur.com/miAt51k.jpg)

+Talent requirements are taken into account by checking the players abilities when the dialogue triggers, and granting them a number of temporary flags, like one would use for any quest dialogue.